oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/preview.rst

 Preview Web Catalog
 -------------------

-OroCommerce enables you to preview web catalog pages in the storefront applying different restrictions dynamically and checking how the content is reflected depending on these restrictions.
+OroCommerce enables you to preview web catalog pages in the storefront, applying different restrictions dynamically and checking how the content is reflected depending on these restrictions.

 .. note:: The ability to preview web catalog nodes is controlled by the *Storefront Preview* permissions defined for the selected role in the system configuration.